 4. Cross Promote Your Facebook Page on Other Social Networks

-Have an Instagram, Twitter, Pinterest or other social media account for your hotel as well?
+Have an Instagram, Twitter, Pinterest or other social media account for your business as well?
 Every so often post a Call-to-Action to like your Facebook page as well.
 This will help others stay connected with you in more than one place and with people spending over 20 minutes a day on Facebook typically they will be more likely to see your updates.

 5. Place a Link to Your Facebook Page on a Sign at Your Front Desk

 This might seem a little basic but pointing people to your Facebook page while you have their attention at the front desk is under utilized and a great way to get new page likes.
 In addition, to the Facebook logo add a link to the page that they can type in and even a QR code that when scanned directs them to the page.
 An advanced technique is to add a redirect link from your website to your Facebook Page.
 This might be www.yourwebsite.com/facebook which redirects them to https://www.facebook.com/yourFacebookPage.